FiloSpaTeam/FiloSpaTeam/README.md

 - Guybrush Threepwood is my favourite character
 - Hey, behind you!
 A three-headed monkey! 🐒
 - My favourite language is Ruby, but C++ is in my heart.
 In the last period i'm challenging with Haskell and functional programming languages
+- I own an Ender 3v2 and i like to print board games pieces

 <br>